prikarna/NanoOS/README.md

 	  interface to communicate with.

 	Nano OS API :
 	- A simple application programming interface or API.
-For now this only tested on C language.
+For now this only tested on C/C++ language.
 	  The main purpose of this API is actually not to 'serve' an application, but it rather for synchronization so that the application can access the NanoOS resource in multhreaded environment safer.
 Note that an application can access NanoOS resource or function directly